foods for anxiety

 Ideas to incorporate:

-• Use Kefir as the liquid base in your smoothies
+• Use kefir as the liquid base in your smoothies

 • Use greek yogurt instead of sour cream